Keynotes on Capability Architecture in the AI era

 - Innovation Capability Is Not Innovation Activity

-Recent stages include PowerToHR and Open Innovation Arenas at Saab, Lund.
+Recent stages include PowerToHR Summit, Open Innovation Arenas at Saab, Lund, and AI Collective.

 Deana Nannskog is a Swedish keynote speaker, strategist and founder of Kin Innovation Agency.
 She helps leaders turn AI ambition, skills transformation and organisational complexity into repeatable capability and value.